 Click here for a list of Surveyors that can prepare your WAE.
 If they request copies of the drawings please email us for a copy or ask them to email us the request for a copy if you don't have them.
 ISC will not email drawings without written request.
 Back to Top.

 Once the client confirms the additional rectifications have been done, ISC will advise on whether the surveyors are required to amend the WAE or whether ISC can attend to it at the final inspection.
 Note: ISC does not provide project management services.
 The construction of the stormwater system must be carried out by qualified trades, experienced in the field.
 Using unqualified or inexperienced trades can prove to be very expensive to rectify errors made.
+A very common mistake made is contractors not installing driveway grated drains as per the sizes and location noted on the approved stormwater plans.

 15. If the inspection finds any defects that were not picked up by the WAE, the client is advised to rectify them.
 If the items are minor and not significant to the functionality of the system certification can be issued with those items listed.
 If the items are not minor a re-inspection will be required.
 ISC's current Fees at 1-1-15 are $220 incl GST for the certificate and $220/hr incl.
 GST for any re-assessment or re-inspection required (incl GST).
 Back to Top.